chetanmundhe2911/DeliverGuard/README.md

 ## 🤝 Built For

-This project was built as a proof-of-concept demo for a startup stakeholder to demonstrate how delivery fraud can be detected and cross-verified in real time using off-the-shelf APIs — with zero backend infrastructure for the demo.
+This project was built as a proof-of-concept demo for a startup stakeholder to demonstrate how delivery fraud can be detected and cross-verified in real time using off-the-shelf APIs — with zero backend infrastructure for the demo

 ---